How to Make Beautiful After Christmas Winter Mantel Decor

 For a more simple way, you could mix in some neutral colors with florals.
 At the same time, a few family pictures in simple brass frames could be easily showcased.

-Whether its your mantel or a gallery wall or a long console table, I hope this gives you some inspiration to create a focal point that tells a story in your winter decor.
+Whether its your winter mantel decor or a gallery wall or a long console table, I hope this blog post gives you some inspiration to create a focal point that tells a story in your winter decor.
 Keep it simple, add lots of textured layers, and a little touch of the unexpected.

-Texture + Greenery + Candles (glow) = Cozy Winter Recipe
+Texture + Greenery + Candles (glow) = Cozy Winter Mantel Decor Recipe

 Thanksgiving: Add dried gourds or velvet pumpkins